How can a Dietitian nourish your soul?

 In a review of relevant studies, dietitian support is reported to be “clinically effective” in the management of Type 2 diabetes.
 Research suggests that dietitian-prescribed nutritional therapy may reduce the necessity for medications that decrease lipid concentration in the blood for people who have triglyceride and/or cholesterol imbalances.
 It is also reported that dietitians have an important and increasing role in providing support and education both before and after stomach surgery for weight loss.

-A dietitian can assist in relieving symptoms related to:
+A dietitian may assist in relieving symptoms related to:

 Your first visit to a dietitian might take up to an hour, but follow-up visits are usually shorter.
 During your first appointment, your practitioner will take a detailed medical history and ask you about any specific health concerns.
 They will usually measure your height, weight and waist circumference, and enquire about your eating, exercise and lifestyle habits.
 If you have any blood test results or other relevant medical documentation, please bring everything to your appointment.